zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 assigned to registries so that they can be selected dynamically while the instance is running.

-In a cube, appobject classes are looked in the following modules or packages:
+In a cube, application object classes are looked in the following modules or
+packages:

 - `entities`
 - `views`